Saleds/work-log-report-service/README.md

-# work-log-report
+# work-log-report-service
-A simple and extensible reporting tool that generates work log reports based on predefined template criteria.
+A simple and extensible reporting service that generates work log reports based on predefined template criteria.
 Designed to support common reporting needs with minimal setup